tannpv/react-adminlte-clean-arch/README-NPM-SCRIPTS.md

 # NPM Scripts Guide

-This document describes all available npm scripts for managing the React AdminLTE Clean Architecture project.
+This document describes all available npm scripts for managing the Modern Admin Dashboard project.

 ## 🚀 Quick Start